-We lost most of our material things, but waded through change again.
+We lost most of our material things but waded through change again.
 This time with a much greater impact on our family, but we survived to the other side of Hurricane Katrina.
 We were able to find hope in hard times.

-In February 2020, it was the end of a family vacation when we scrolled through the news on our phones following a new virus that was sweeping across China.
+In February 2020, at the end of a family vacation, we scrolled through the news on our phones following a new virus that was sweeping across China.

 The predictions were that the virus would spread across the world and have dire implications.
 I thought surely, we won’t face a pandemic across the globe.

-For a third time, this is the moment my reality is shifting.
-This time it feels bigger, but maybe it’s because feelings are fresh as we are in the process of battling this crisis.
+For a third time, this was the moment my reality began shifting.
+This time it felt bigger, but maybe because the feelings are fresh as we slowly adapt to the process of battling this crisis.

-Although these life altering events were very different, the feelings have been very similar.
+Although these life-altering events were very different, the feelings have been very similar.
 The raw vulnerability and numbness as if walking around lost.
 Sometimes, finding hope in times of trouble seems out of reach.

 The hovering fear waiting to pull us in and cause us to lose our way.
 The lack of control and uncertainty of how these events will impact our family and community.
 The grief and sadness of what is lost.

-I look back and wish I could have known the beauty that would come of the ashes; the positive outcomes that would emerge in so many areas of life.
+I look back and wish I could have known the beauty that would come from the ashes; the positive outcomes that would emerge in so many areas of life.

 Searching for rainbows during a crisis, helps us have the hope that good can emerge, but it is hard to recognize in the midst of a struggle.

-We can– embrace the slowing down of our routine and sing praises to our God.
+- We can embrace the slowing down of our routine and sing praises to God.